esodan/vala-tips-tricks/vala-limitations.md

 ## Lambda parameters directions

-While you can use a lambda method to attach to an object's signal, you can use `out` type for a paramenter.
+While you can use a lambda method to attach to an object's signal, you can't use `out` type for a paramenter.